 Contact the ID/DEERS office about the documents you will need to provide in order for the child to be able to receive a dependent card.
-The JAG office can assist you with legal questions related to the child once the child has a dependent card.
+The JAG office can assist you

 Option 4: Voluntary Support

 The father of the child can voluntarily agree to give support to the mother without a court order or legitimizing the child as his own.